Project »Neighborhood Diagnostics«

 Project description

-The lack of physicians and thus access to medical diagnostics in rural areas is a serious problem in our society.
-Fast and/or regular and timely medical care for acutely or chronically ill patients is therefore often connected with great expense for those affected.
-In the worst case, health problems are not detected early enough or the spread of infectious diseases is not contained in time.
-Adequate telemedical digital care for these patients often fails due to the unavailability of the diagnostics required for informed medical decision-making.
+The lack of doctors and therefore also access to medical diagnostics in rural areas is a serious problem in our society.
+Fast and/or regular and up-to-date medical care for acutely or chronically ill patients is therefore often associated with great expense for those affected.
+In the worst cases, health problems are not recognized early enough, leading to complications that could have been prevented with timely intervention.
+Adequate telemedical digital care for these patients often fails due to the availability of the diagnostics required for informed medical decision-making.

 Contribution to the mission of the Fraunhofer-Center for Digital Diagnostics